Raw Honey vs. Regular

 In most situations, both raw honey and regular honey can be used interchangeably, They are wonderful natural sweeteners – suitable to use on the table or in your favorite honey recipes.

-However, if you are whipping up a bunch of diy honey straws or sticks to take on your backpacking trip – it likely doesn’t matter which type of honey you choose.
+However, if you are whipping up a bunch of diy honey straws or sticks to take on your backpacking trip – it likely doesn’t matter which honey you choose.
 Either will give you a natural energy boost.

 FAQs

-The main difference between raw honey and regular is the amount of filtration and heat it is exposed too.
+The main difference between raw honey and regular honey is the amount of filtration and heat it is exposed too.
 Raw honey has minimal handling during processing.

 Raw honey is often considered a more nutritional alternative due to natural enzymes and antioxidants – as well as pollen grains.
 However, this is a topic often debated in medical circles.